President Obama Chatted With Prince Harry And Warned Against The Toxic Dangers Of Social Media

 He likened the presidency to being a relay runner, saying there will always be more work to be done.

-"But wherever you were in the race: if you ran hard, if you did your best, and that you then were able to pass that baton off successfully and the country was better off, the world was a little bit better off, then when you got there, then you could take some pride in that.
+"But wherever you were in the race: If you ran hard, if you did your best, and that you then were able to pass that baton off successfully and the country was better off, the world was a little bit better off, then when you got there, then you could take some pride in that.
 And I think we were able to do that," he said.

 Obama also said he was proud of the fact that he felt he and his family had remained united during his presidency, giving credit to his wife Michelle.

-Obama then made some comments that many on social media perceived as thinly-veiled jabs at President Trump.
+Obama then made some comments that many on social media perceived as thinly veiled jabs at President Trump.
 He said he thinks it's important to keep free speech on the web, but leaders need to find a way to "recreate a common space."

 "One of the dangers of the internet is that people can have entirely different realities.
 They can be cocooned in information that reinforces their current biases," he said.